lucia-garzon/idm221-lg852/Prototype.md

 [comment]: <> (The text below is for the About Page, followed by the Creative page)
+[comment]: <> (Hi there!
+My name is Lucia Garzon, and I currently study User Experience and Interaction Design at Drexel University.
+Creating helpful interfaces through design is a field I am very excited about, and I enjoy drawing, painting, reading, and visiting art museums in my free time.)

 # Hi there, I’m Lucia!

-I am a UI designer and UX researcher based in Philadelphia and I love challenging myself to create engaging digital experiences.
-Currently, I’m designing and developing websites and apps as a student at Drexel University.
+I am a **UI designer** and **UX researcher** based in Philadelphia and I love challenging myself to create engaging digital experiences.
+Currently, I’m designing and developing websites and apps as a student at **Drexel University**.

 In my free time, I enjoy making art, reading, traveling and watching animated movies.
 Thanks for visiting my portfolio!